 Quoted and Chris Pyrate on Spreading Love through Creative Expression

 Rolf Arne Leer, Founder & Editor in Chief, Quoted Magazine (moderator)

 Chris Pyrate, Artist

 Fair Director in Conversation with...

 Rod McIntosh, Artist

-Saatchi Art’s Chief Curator Rebecca Wilson and Curators Victoria Kennedy and Jessica McQueen, present guided tours exploring the many opportunities to invest in original, limited edition artworks up to $1,000 with the potential to rise in value.
-Reserve your place at the Welcome Desk.
+Saatchi Art’s Chief Curator Rebecca Wilson and Curators Victoria Kennedy and Jessica McQueen, presented guided tours exploring the many opportunities to invest in original, limited edition artworks up to $1,000 with the potential to rise in value.

 Friday, November 9